 If you have a disposable bakers bag and a plain round tip, you can put a few tablespoons of putty in the bakers bag and pipe it into the hole.

 This project shows how to patch a hole in your wall, after removing a screw, properly before painting over it again.
 It is cheap and easy to do and it doesn't take very long to do.

 The first thing you need to do is determine if the hole is near electrical wiring.
 If it is, make sure the power is off to that wall or the whole room.
-You can use extension cords from the other room for your power tools.

 When filling holes before painting, mix the filler with the paint instead of water.
 It will be easy to match the colour afterwards and the patch won't be so noticeable.